mubeenafzalchattha/mubeenafzalchattha/README.md

 * ✉️  You can contact me at [mubeenccww@gmail.com](mailto:mubeenccww@gmail.com)
 * 🚀  I'm currently working on [SNIFF](http://dosniff.com)
 * 🧠  I'm learning Func | TON
-* 🤝  I'm open to collaborating on Convince me with your story.
-Tech stack I can manage.
+* 🤝  I'm open to collaborations on "Convince me with your story.
+Tech stack I can manage" 🫠
 * ⚡  I am secretly a venom.
 He forced me to write this.

 ### Skills